umutto/static-rollup-sass-template/README.md

 # static-rollup-sass-template

-Static site template using rollup and sass bundles
+A very simplistic static site template using rollup and sass bundles for prototypes.